 You are a human being and not a machine.
 You cannot do everything and the person asking you should understand that.
 If not, learn to say NO. Do not try to please everyone by accepting all the tasks and increasing your workload.
 Understand your priorities & the time available and then make the other people understand why you are saying “NO” to them.

 It’s only by saying “NO” that you can concentrate on the things that are really important – Steve Jobs

 Method #3: Emotional intelligence

 This is expected from every professional.
-If you are just crying out after a hot debate with manager on a defect that is missed by you, you need to learn emotional intelligence.
-It’s not about just controlling emotions but diverting them into positive manner.
-Every professional needs to learn it at one or the other point of career, if he/she wants to survive.
+If you are just crying out after a hot debate with the manager on a defect that was missed by you, you need to learn emotional intelligence.
+It’s not about just controlling your emotions but diverting them into a positive manner.
+Every professional need to learn it at some point in their career, if he/she wants to survive.
 Do not allow someone to hurt you so easily and do not get hurt that easily too. :)